GV317-6-SP-CO:

 The module is meant to encourage students to think on their own, while ensuring that their thoughts are coherent and logically sound.
 At the end of the class, students should be able to articulate cogent answers to questions such as: Can corruption lead to positive economic outcomes?
 How does corruption affect the wellbeing of citizens and their satisfaction with democracy?

-The module aims to introduce students to the topic of political and bureaucratic corruption, a global problem that is present in dictatorships as well as democracies, in developing and more developed societies alike.
+- To introduce students to the topic of political and bureaucratic corruption, a global problem that is present in dictatorships as well as democracies, in developing and more developed societies alike.

 No additional information available.